theobald-software/helpcenter.theobald-software.github.io/includes/articles/report/parse-reports.md

 Follow the steps below to remove rows that contain *sum* caluculations.
 Note that these rows usually contain * symbols.

-For more information on how to manupulate rows in report extractions, see [Documentation: Rows](../documentation/report/report-columns-define/#rows).
+For more information on how to manupulate rows in report extractions, see [Documentation: Define Rows](../documentation/report/report-rows-define.md).

 ### Select a Header